How to Secure an API: The 4-Layer Framework That Works

 Is NoSQL safe from injection attacks?

-No. MongoDB’s $where, $regex, and operator injection attacks are the NoSQL equivalent of SQL injection.
-If your API passes user input directly into a MongoDB query object without validation, an attacker can send {"$gt": ""} to bypass field comparisons entirely.
-Validate the shape and type of all input — never assume a non-relational database is injection-proof.
+No. MongoDB’s $where, $regex, and operator injection attacks are the NoSQL version of SQL injection.
+If your API passes user input directly into a MongoDB query object without validation, an attacker can send {"$gt": ""} to bypass field comparisons.
+Validate the shape and type of all input.
+Never assume a non-relational database is injection-proof.

 Conclusion